 Air Traffic Control Begins

-At left is Archie W. League, usually regarded as the first air traffic controller.
+At right is Archie W. League, usually regarded as the first air traffic controller.
 The 1929 photo shows him dressed for cold weather at St. Louis, where the airport operator employed him to prevent collisions between aircraft.
 His communication tools were simple: a red flag for "hold" and a checkered one for "go."

-At right, League is shown on duty in his summer office.
+Above, League is shown on duty in his summer office.
 Note the rolled-up flags in the wheelbarrow, and the dangling lunch box.
 His other equipment included a folding chair, drinking water, and a pad for taking notes.
 (National Archives photo)

 League joined the Federal service in 1937.
 He eventually became FAA's Air Traffic Service director and retired as an Assistant Administrator in 1973.